Testimonies, Speeches and Comments

 The NCPA has a highly effective office in Washington, D.C. that sponsors Capitol Hill briefings, conferences and testimony by NCPA experts before congressional committees.
 The NCPA serves as a source of "outside the Beltway" thinking for Capitol Hill deliberations.

-Mr. Chairman and members of the Subcommittee, please accept my comments for the record regarding the March 12 hearing on the effects of climate change legislation on low and moderateincome families.
-I am Dr. Sterling Burnett, a senior fellow of the National Center for Policy Analysis, a nonprofit, nonpartisan public policy research organization dedicated to developing and promoting private alternatives to government regulation and control, solving problems by relying on the strength of the competitive, entrepreneurial private sector.
+Chairman Jordan and Members of the Committee, I am John R. Graham, Senior Fellow at the National Center for Policy Analysis, a nonprofit, nonpartisan public policy research organization dedicated to developing and promoting private alternatives to government regulation and control, solving problems by relying on the strength of the competitive, entrepreneurial private sector.
 I welcome the opportunity to share my views and look forward to your questions.